Golang testing — gotest.tools fs

 Create folder structures

 Sometimes, you need to create folder structures (and files) in tests.
-Doing i/o
+Doing i/o work

 takes time so try to limit the number of tests that needs to do that, especially in unit